Wizard Alchemy Wiki

 All Wizard Alchemy Races

-Races are sorted by overall usefulness.
+All 11 races are sorted by overall usefulness.
 The "Keep?" column gives a direct answer before you spend your next reroll.
-Rarity is approximate — the game uses random rolls and exact numbers may shift with updates.
+Rarity percentages are the community-tracked tier rates; the game uses random rolls and exact numbers may shift with updates.

 Full tier list